bitfireAT/webdav-push/content.md

 WebDAV-Push is not restricted to specific push transports and allows clients to specify which push transports they support.
 This allows even upcoming, yet unknown push transports to be used with
 WebDAV-Push.

-WebDAV-Push implementations _should_ implement at least Web Push / RFC 8030 (see Appendix A).
+WebDAV-Push implementations SHOULD implement at least Web Push / RFC 8030 (see Appendix A).

 For proprietary push services, client vendors may need to provide a _rewrite proxy_ that signs and forwards the requests to the respective proprietary service.